DennisMaya/todoMVC-playwright-e2e-tests/README.md

 - **Clear, maintainable test code** with stable selectors
 - **Real‑world QA thinking** by covering essential user scenarios

+> ⚠️ This project is still a **work in progress**.
+Additional test cases and CI enhancements are actively being developed.

 ---

 ## ✅ Test Coverage by Workflow